Magnum Opus Con

 Magnum Opus Con (MOC) was an annual multigenre convention which generally took place each spring in various cities in the U.S. states of Georgia and South Carolina from 1986 to 2001.
 Organized by comics retailer Roland Castle, the convention was designed to attract science fiction fans of all stripes.
 Over its 16-year run, MOC featured hundreds of celebrity guests and ran hundreds of hours of programming for fans of science fiction, fantasy, comic books, gaming, and other elements of fandom.

 Most MOCs took place over three days, from Friday to Sunday.
 The convention featured a large floorspace for exhibitors, including collectibles merchants and comic book dealers.
 Along with panels, seminars, and workshops with industry professionals, MOC often featured previews of upcoming films and even a celebrity softball game.

 Magnum Opus Con worked on a "membership" basis, which enabled attendees to gain admittance to the convention for the entire weekend.
-Attendees were required to be 18 years or older, or accompanied by an adult.
+In later years, the attendees were required to be 18 years or older, or accompanied by an adult.
 By the early 1990s, the show became known for its parties and risqué cosplay events such as the "Bimbo Pageant," the "Slave Auction," and the "Mr. Macho Contest."
 Other late-night activities included the "MOC-Alympics," belly dancing, "MOC(k) Marriages," and "Casino Night."
 These events gradually became more of the focus of the convention, to the detriment of the panels and workshops.

 Magnum Opus Con petered out by the early 2000s due to bad feelings and competition from the much larger and more popular Atlanta-based Dragon Con.